-- Understand introvert strengths
+- Understand introvert leadership strengths

-- Apply introvert strengths to leadership
+- Apply introvert strengths to leadership situations

-- Improve verbal communication skills as leaders
+- Develop and leverage verbal communication skills as leaders

-- Develop individual plans for leadership development
+- Develop individual plans for introverted leaders and their styles

 Introverts who want to grow their leadership skills and extroverts who want to have a better working relationship with introverts